On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

 \end{itemize} \end{exa}

-\begin{rem} \begin{itemize} \item[(i)] Nearest jump is physically reasonable.
-For a physical system with transitions, the transitions generally occur at the closest distance to minimize the required energy.
-For instance, for any two charged bodies, the discharge consistently occurs at their nearest location. \item[(ii)] Even if the transition is assumed to occur in a small neighborhood of of the closest point, which can be treated as an error.
+\begin{rem} \begin{itemize} \item[(i)] Nearest jump is a canonical geometric switching law under $d_{{\cal V}}$.
+In applications, it may be used either as an idealized switching rule or as a benchmark against which realized switching policies are compared. \item[(ii)] If the transition occurs in a small neighborhood of the closest point, the mismatch can be treated as an error term.
 The subsequent discussion remains valid. \item[(iii)] A common situation for the switches of a network is: some new recruits join the network, or some members leave the network.
 If a switch is caused by some members leaving the network, it is obvious that the Lipschitz condition is satisfied.
-As some new recruits join the network, the Lipschitz condition meas the new recruits must meet certain required condition.
-Otherwise, they may destroy the network structures. \item[(iv)] In practice, the jumping functions are mostly the experimentally derived.
-For instance, in vehicle clutch transient process \cite{tem18} provides such a jumping function. \end{itemize} \end{rem}
+As new recruits join the network, the Lipschitz condition means they must meet certain requirements.
+Otherwise, they may destroy the network structures. \item[(iv)] In practice, the jumping functions are mostly experimentally derived.
+For instance, in the vehicle clutch transient process \cite{tem18} provides such a jumping function. \end{itemize} \end{rem}

 Define the switching gap by